leungag/it3038c-scripts/project3/README.md

 It provides the ability to view the content of files and list the contents of directories.
 <br/>
 <br/>
+* Download dirandfile.py script.
-Make sure Python is installed on your system.
+* Make sure Python is installed on your system.

 <br/>
-PowerShell can also work with this program once Python is installed.
+PowerShell can work with this program once the script is downloaded and Python is installed.

 To run the script in PowerShell run the command:

 ```javascript